 All international students are required to fill out a form called an Arrival-Departure Record (“I-94”), which will be provided on your flight to the USA.
 You will have to provide your SEVIS fee receipt, passport, visa, I-20/DS2019, financial information, and I-94 card at the port of entry to the Immigration Officer.
-The Officer will stamp the passport, I-20/DS2019, and I-94 card, all of which you will have to bring to the Office of International Student and Scholars (OISS) at NYU-Poly for immigration processing in order to register for classes.
-Please note that once you have entered the United States with an I-20/DS2019 or IAP-66 issued by Polytechnic Institute of New York University, you are required by the U.S. Immigration and Naturalization Service to attend NYU-Poly.
+The Officer will stamp the passport, I-20/DS2019, and I-94 card, all of which you will have to bring to the Office of International Student and Scholars (OISS) at the School of Engineering for immigration processing in order to register for classes.
+Please note that once you have entered the United States with an I-20/DS2019 or IAP-66 issued by NYU Polytechnic School of Engineering, you are required by the U.S. Immigration and Naturalization Service to attend the School of Engineering.

 Keep your passport, I-20 or DS-2019, SEVIS fee receipt, admission letter, original academic records and any other important documents with you in your carry-on bags.
 Do not put important documents in your checked bags.
 We also encourage you to bring photographs, recipes for your favorite foods, an English/home language dictionary, addresses, phone numbers and email addresses for your family and friends, and cultural items to share with other students.
 Other suggested items would be an international driver’s license, and marriage and birth certificates if you are coming with dependents.
 Make copies of all your important documents and keep them with you, in a different place than your original documents.

 We suggest that you bring Traveler’s Checks, a credit card and/or a small amount of US dollars when you travel from your home country.
 This will allow you to have cash for food, transportation, hotel and other services.